Robotics for Cell Manipulation and Characterization

 Yu Sun

-Dr. Sun is a Professor at the University of Toronto.
-He is a Tier I Canada Research Chair and the Director of Robotic Institute, University of Toronto.
+Dr. Yu Sun is a Professor at the University of Toronto.
+He holds a Tier I Canada Research Chair and is the founding Director of Robotic Institute at the University of Toronto.
 His Advanced Micro and Nanosystems Laboratory specializes in developing innovative robotic and AI technologies for reproductive medicine.
-He was elected Fellow of ASME (American Society of Mechanical Engineers), IEEE (Institute of Electrical and Electronics Engineers), AAAS (American Association for the Advancement of Science), NAI (US National Academy of Inventors), and AIMBE (American Institute of Medicine and Biomedical Engineering) for his work on micro/nano devices, robotic systems and AI technologies.
+His techniques have been applied in clinical centers from multiple countries.